 - Digital Humanities

 I would welcome people to contact me if they are interested in conducting PhD research across these areas; I prefer to hear from people who already have some idea of what research question(s)/topic they would like to investigate.
 For specific suggestions of PhD project with me, please see here.
 Information about becoming a postgraduate in the School of Computing is available here.

-I am a member of the Association for Computational Creativity (ACC) and
+I am a member of the Steering Committee for the Association for Computational Creativity (ACC) and

 the Society for the

 Study of Artificial Intelligence and Simulation of Behaviour (AISB).

-the 2018 International Conference on Computational Creativity, which
+the 2018 International Conference on Computational Creativity, in Salamanca, Spain, and

 I have written occasional posts for a column entitled Exploring Computational Creativity for The Creativity Post, an online forum for information about creativity.